DenverDAO/COMStack/README.md

 * Collaborative Documents
 * Project Management

-... culminating into bottomless potential of meritocratic governance!
+... culminating into overflowing potential for meritocratic governance!
 What does that even _mean_ though, and how?
 Read on to get a taste...

 ### Brownie Points

-To get things rolling: as participants cooperate to complete tasks they can assign each other _brownie points_ that, when it comes time to vote on decisions pertaining to the Collective, represents their weighted voting stake.
+To get things rolling: as participants cooperate to complete tasks they can assign each other _brownie points_ that - when it comes time to vote on decisions pertaining to the Collective - represents their weighted voting stake.

 The roadmap that follows entails developing integrations between the Stack's components to seemlessly assign or burn these reputational _brownie points_, relieving the responsibility from the participants while incrementally allowing the system to become more autonomous.

 [See some proposed near-future reputation apps here!](https://github.com/DenverDAO/DACStack/wiki/Proposed-Reputation-Apps)